CEGE Department Scholarships

 The Minnesota Land of Lakes Chapter of the Solid Waste Association of North America (SWANA) Scholarship Committee seeks qualified candidates for the Floyd Forsberg Environmental Scholarship.
 Minnesota college students currently enrolled in environmental engineering, civil engineering, environmental health, environmental sciences, soil science, solid waste management or other environmental related programs at post high school educational institutions located in Minnesota with sophomore standing or higher are eligible to apply.

-SEF awards up to four scholarships, each in the amount of $2,500.
-One of the four scholarships, the Max Zar scholarship, will be awarded to students enrolled in a school in Illinois.
+SEF awards up to five scholarships, each in the amount of $3,000.
+One of the scholarships, the Max Zar scholarship, will be awarded to students enrolled in a school in Illinois.
 We also have a scholarship directed for students of Hispanic descent.
 Applicants will be evaluated on scholarship, leadership, and academic involvement.

 Stantec is committed to providing a platform to support the next generation of leaders and champions in our industry, and is focused on growing diversity within the science, technology, engineering, arts, and math (STEAM) fields.
 Stantec is committed to providing people in historically underrepresented and Black, Indigenous, people of color (BIPOC) groups with financial aid and plans to award $200,000 globally for the annual academic year.

 The WSB & Associates, Inc. Scholarship program for civil engineering students consists of two $1,500 scholarships.
 The applicant must be an undergraduate civil engineering student at the University of Minnesota; attend school full time for two semesters during the academic school year; have completed one-half of the curriculum; and have at least one year of schooling remaining.

 Every year WTS Minnesota offers three scholarships to encourage women to pursue a career in transportation-related fields.